-- Telephone, text or email parents/carers on the first day of absence if we have not heard from them. - Liaise closely with the Attendance and Pupil Support Service and take appropriate action to address poor attendance; this may include letters being sent home, home visits by the Attendance and Pupil Support Officer or meetings in school. - Refer the matter to the Attendance and Pupil Support Service if attendance falls below 90%.
+- Telephone parents/carers on the first day of absence if we have not heard from them. - The School Attendance and Pupil Support Officer will take appropriate action to address poor attendance; this may include letters being sent home, home visits or meetings in school with Headteacher and APSO.